Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V3/README.md

-# Delta Parallel Robot - Trajectory Planning
+# Delta Parallel Robot - Kinematics & Trajectory Planning - Theoretical and Experimental Study
 *sigh* ok let's do this one last time.